 Ann Stubbs Garris was born in Eatonton, Georgia on July 31, 1921 and left this earth to be with her LORD on October 26, 2019.
 She lived for 98 years.
 She was preceded in death by her sister Eunice and her brother Pete, as well as, her husband Capt.
 Benjamin Lyons Garris.

-To send flowers in memory of Ann Stubbs Garris, please visit our Heartfelt Sympathies Store.
+To plant a memorial tree in honor of Ann Stubbs Garris, please visit our Heartfelt Sympathies Store.

 Ann graduated from Georgia State College for Women and married Ben.
 Yet their young marriage was dominated by events in World War II, which took Ann to Miami as a Spanish translator of documents and Ben to the front as a pilot for the U.S. Air Force.